souryavarenya/Emergence-of-cooperation-Solar-communities/code/README.md

 ```
 > Note: You must close the plot to generate the next one.

+> Note: Some warnings might pop up - can be ignored

 > Note: Sometimes, it might take a while between closing a plot and next one being generated - since the data is huge.

 That's it!
 You have successfully finished running an experiment and visualizing the data